gobetter/southern-syntax/README.md

 3. Regenerate caches in the running app by calling `configurePermissionsCache` if you changed TTL or adapter behaviour.
 4. Audit the final permissions with `pnpm report:permissions`.
+5. Add `pnpm verify:rbac` (and optionally `pnpm test:rbac`) to your CI pipeline so the checks run automatically on every pull request.

 See the [RBAC guide](docs/rbac-guide.md) for detailed steps.